The National Methane Hydrates R&D Program

 - Florida State University – geochemical investigations at MC118, pore fluid time series, and gas hydrate stability analyses

 - Mississippi State University – utilization of microbial techniques to extract carbon from stored hydrocarbon gases

-- University of California, Santa Barbara – scoping study to determine validity of Spatio-Temporal Measurement of Seep Emissions by Multibeam Sonar at MC118
+- University of California, Santa Barbara (UCSB) – scoping study to determine validity of Spatio-Temporal Measurement of Seep Emissions by Multibeam Sonar at MC118

 - University of Georgia, Athens – development of Automated Biological/Chemical Monitoring System (ABCMS) to be used for offshore oceanic carbon dynamic studies